iotile/poduino/examples/blink-tutorial/README.md

 }
 ```

 Now, instead of just blinking the LED, we are configuring the Arduino to respond to any signal sent via Pin 39, which is a digital pin that connects the Arduino Mega with the GPIO IOTile.
-When a new value comes via pin39, the `onEventReceived()` function is called, which simply checks the event ID to know to enable or disable the LED blinking.
+When a new value comes via pin39, the `onEventReceived()` function is called.
+This function checks the event ID to know whether to enable or disable LED blinking.

-Save the new sketch, and click on the **Upload** button to upload it to the Arduino Mega in the PODuino.
+Save the new sketch, and click on the **Upload** button to program the Arduino Mega.

-At this point, you can either leave the USB Cable connected to the computer (to power it up, for example), or you can disconnect from the computer and use an alternative USB charger.
+You no longer need the USB cable for programming, but do need to continue powering the PODuino.
+Leave the USB cable connected to the computer for power or use an alternative USB charger.

 ### 2.3.
 Remotely enableling or disableling the LED Blink

-With the BLE112 dongle, and on the same terminal where you have your python virtualenv running.
+Now we will remotely enable and disable the LED blink with the same terminal we have the python virtualenv runnning.

 Before we type any commands, we need the **IOTile Device ID** for your PODuino.
-You are linkely to find this ID on a sticker on your PODuino board.
+Find the ID on the device label on your PODuino board.

 <img src="/images/iotile-device-id.jpg" alt="PODuino Device ID" width="200">

-You can also get the PODuino ID by scanning using for IOTile Devices.
-Use the following command to scan for IOTile Devices (including your PODuino).
-Assumes you are within 50 feet from your device:
+You can also get the PODuino's Device ID by scanning.
+Use the following command to scan for any powered IOTile Devices in the vicinity of your BLE wireless network:

 ```
 (iotile)$ iotile hw --port=bled112 scan